Phykro12/json-creator/README.md

 # Json-Creator
-A minecraft json creator for @Phykro12 &amp; @Yongqi-Zhuo
+A minecraft json creator for @Phykro12 &amp; @Yongqi

 Written in VB